ChangeWindows/Content/desktop/99999.md

 - Messaging Everywhere Beta has been added to the Messaging app
 - You can now swipe a conversation to delete it in Messaging
 - You can now attach photos in Skype messages
-- Option to use the Camera app to take a photo and send it with Skype
+- Option is now available to use the Camera app to take a photo and send it with Skype
 - Messaging + Skype will now sync your messages between your phone and PCs
 - The Windows Feedback app has been removed
 - The Insider Hub app has been renamed to Feedback Hub and can now process Feedback
  - You can now react on feedback in the Feedback Hub
- - The Feedback Hub now suggest a category when you've typed in your feedback
+ - The Feedback Hub now suggests a category when you've typed in your feedback
  - The "Alerts" page in the Feedback Hub has been removed
  - The Feedback Hub will now show Microsoft responses